SuLab/sulab.org/_members/salvatore-loguercio.md

    youtube:
 ---

 Sal was a postdoctoral researcher in the lab from January 2012 to December 2015.
+He is currently a Biomedical Data Scientist at The Scripps Research Translational Institute.